Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 #pagebreak()

 = Introduction to Instruction Level Parallelism
-This potential overlap among instructions is called _instruction-level parallelism (ILP)_, because the instructions can be evaluated in parallel.

-The value of the CPI (cycles per instruction) for a pipelined processor is the sum of the base CPI and all contributions from stalls:

-#nonum($
-  "Pipeline CPI" = "Ideal pipeline CPI" + "Structural stalls" + "Data hazard stalls" + "Control stalls"
-$)

 #attention[
   Remind that pipelining improves *instruction throughput*, but not the latency of the single instruction.
 ]